juliakorea/translate-doc/codex/manual/parallel-computing.md

 threads.
 Known as the fork-join approach, parallel threads execute independently, and must ultimately be joined in Julia's main thread to allow serial execution to continue.
 Multi-threading is supported using the `Base.Threads` module that is still considered experimental, as Julia is not yet fully thread-safe.
-In particular segfaults seem to occur during I\O operations and task switching.
+In particular segfaults seem to occur during I/O operations and task switching.
 As an up-to-date reference, keep an eye on [the issue tracker](https://github.com/JuliaLang/julia/issues?q=is%3Aopen+is%3Aissue+label%3Amultithreading).
 Multi-Threading should only be used if you take into consideration global variables, locks and atomics, all of which are explained later.